anfeichtinger/flutter_production_boilerplate/README.md

 flutter pub get
 ```

+You can remove the screenshots located in [assets/img/](./assets/img).

 Run the app via command line or through your development environment. (optional)
 ```sh
 flutter run lib/main.dart